vmsaif/list-of-projects/README.md

 ## Projects:

+### <a href="https://github.com/vmsaif/ats-pass-ai">ATS Pass AI</a>
+An innovative tool designed to automate the creation of personalized resumes tailored to specific job descriptions, enhancing job seekers' chances of passing through Applicant Tracking Systems (ATS).
+It achieves this by ensuring at least an 85% keyword match with job descriptions.
+The system extracts user data, analyzes job descriptions for key keywords and requirements, and integrates this information to create tailored resumes, available in LaTeX or plain text format.

+- **Technologies**: Python, LaTeX, Google Cloud APIs.
+- **Learnings**:
+  - Automation of resume customization to enhance ATS compatibility.
+  - Advanced text analysis for keyword optimization.
+  - Dynamic LaTeX document generation for professional resume formatting.
+- **Features**:
+  - User Information Collection: Extracts and organizes user data.
+  - Job Description Analysis: Identifies essential keywords and requirements.
+  - Resume Creation: Merges user information with job analysis to craft resumes.
+  - LaTeX Resume Generation: Outputs professionally formatted documents.

 ### <a href="https://github.com/vmsaif/ant-path-finding-using-A-Star-algorithm/">Ant Path Finding using A* Algorithm</a>
 Dive into a world where you're not just a player, but a creator.
 The game allows users to design mazes that an AI-controlled ant must navigate through using the A* algorithm.
 Players can set starting and ending points, place obstacles and terrain types, and watch the AI solve the maze.